Proxy

 1 | let` proxy `=` `new` `Proxy``(`target`,` handler`) |

-otherwise the operation is performed directly on target
+otherwise the operation is performed directly on target.

-A proxy with no “traps” can be seen as the object(inside) itself OR without any traps, proxy
+A proxy with no “traps” can be seen as the object(inside) itself OR without any traps, proxy is a transparent wrapper around target

 Below is the demonstration